Resolving business debt. At first, it might seem to imply “a business not paying what it owes.”

 This destruction is the legacy of a failed bankruptcy system and of the irrational means of liquidating business assets that stems from it.
 It represents a deep and hidden tragedy in our economy.
 But it doesn’t have to.

-Business debt elimination is both the process and result of a far more rational means of liquidating business assets that preserves the core operational value of a business in distress or default while preserving the jobs and continuity of operations.
+Business debt resolution is both the process and result of a far more rational means of liquidating business assets that preserves the core operational value of a business in distress or default while retaining the jobs and continuity of operations.

 It does not mean “not paying what the business owes when it can afford to pay,” it means “preserving the underlying value of a business when it cannot afford to pay.”